The Sleep Center

 The Sleep Center provides services to help patients resolve their sleep disorders by monitoring and evaluating patients during sleep.
 The Sleep Center is designed specifically for overnight and daytime sleep studies.
 While patients sleep in private bedrooms, Registered Polysomnographic Technologists observe and record sleep/wake patterns, heart and respiratory activity and body movements on sophisticated computers located in the Control Room.
 Physicians from a variety of medical fields work together to provide comprehensive diagnosis and treatment options.

 Trouble sleeping?
-Take the sleep test (PDF)* or our Online Sleep Health Assessment to determine the quality of your sleep.
+Take the sleep test (PDF)* to determine the quality of your sleep.

 *The document above is available as printable (PDF) file using Adobe Acrobat.
 If you do not already have an Adobe Acrobat Reader, download a free copy now from Adobe Acrobat.